 The man-made wonders of the Mount Rushmore and Crazy Horse monuments were the reasons I had long wanted to visit South Dakota.
-The natural wonders of the Black Hills and the Badlands are why family and I are glad we finally went.
+But it was the natural wonders of the Black Hills and the Badlands are why my family and I are glad we finally went.

 Badlands National Park

 It’s hard not to think about the pioneers who trekked across the vast landscape of South Dakota in their wagon trains and wonder what sort of despair must have overcome them when they stumbled upon the Badlands.